strozfriedberg/notatin/pynotatin/README.md

 See `test_reg.py` for other usage examples (particularly regarding accessing specific keys and values directly).

 ## Copyright
 Copyright 2021 Aon Cyber Solutions.
-Notatin is licensed under the Apache License, Version 2.0.
+Notatin and PyNotatin are licensed under the Apache License, Version 2.0.